botify-hreflange/botify_custom_report/README.md

-# PDF Layout Manager for Executive Reports

-A Python-based tool to generate and customize executive reports with a professional layout, integrating custom branding and content organization.
+# Botify Report Formatter

+A Python-based tool specifically designed to enhance Botify's custom reports by adding branded cover pages and supplementary slides.
+This tool automates the process of creating professional executive summaries from Botify's raw reports.

+## Purpose

+This application transforms standard Botify reports by:
+1. Adding a branded cover page with company logo and project overview
+2. Preserving core report content starting from "Non-Branded KPI Trends"
+3. Appending custom slides (like team information) at the end
+4. Maintaining consistent branding and styling throughout

 ## Features

-- Custom cover page generation with branding
+- Custom cover page with:
+  - Botify branding
+  - Project title
+  - Quick-access links to project trackers
+  - Overview metrics and sections
 - Professional layout for executive summaries
-- Integration of images and charts
+- Team slide integration
+- Automated content organization
 - Hyperlink support
-- Section-based content organization
-- Automated PDF processing
+- Consistent styling and formatting

 ## Prerequisites